The Bankrate promise

 Amid all the complexity of the contract, you may find how to cancel your annuity, a process that may come with substantial fees – called surrender charges – or other lost income.
 While there may be ways for you to wiggle out of the contract, don’t expect them to be easy or pain-free.

-Once you put your money into an annuity, it’s generally tied up for a long period of time.
+Once you put your money into an annuity, it’s generally tied up for an extended period.
 You’ll receive your income stream, and may be able to withdraw some of the principal, but for the most part, your money is locked into the annuity and you have relatively little access to it.

 That can be problematic if you need money for an emergency and your income or other savings don’t suffice.

-Because they may rely fully on the markets for any gain, variable annuities can potentially be quite risky, leaving you with few gains and maybe even losses after years of saving.
-You’ll want to invest any money for the long term so that you can ride through the dips in the market, and avoid fees that may come with an early redemption of the annuity, if you decide to go that way.
+Because they may rely entirely on the markets for any gain, variable annuities can potentially be quite risky, leaving you with few gains and maybe even losses after years of saving.
+You’ll want to invest any money for the long term to ride through the dips in the market and avoid fees that may come with an early redemption of the annuity if you decide to go that way.

 Variable annuities can also be full of fees – a mortality and expense risk charge, the expense ratios of any funds you invest in, administrative fees and any additional fees for special features you’ve added to the account (for example, a death benefit or guaranteed minimum payout.)

 And suppose you withdraw your money early, before age 59 1/2.
 In that case, you can get hit with a 10 percent bonus penalty in addition to taxes you’ll owe on any investment gains, much like the penalties for early withdrawal on traditional IRA and 401(k) accounts.

 Alternatives to annuities

-- Investment portfolio: Making strategic investments can help provide extra income during retirement.
+- Investment portfolio: Strategic investments can help provide extra income during retirement.
 For example, while an annuity may promise you a four percent return on your money, a financial advisor may be able to construct a portfolio that earns you five percent today and offers a growing stream of dividends in future years.